-If you like to transfer files in Xender with internet connection, then make sure your Android smartphone and computer are connected over same WiFi network that has internet access.
+If you like to transfer files in Xender with an internet connection, then make sure your Android smartphone and computer are connected over the same WiFi network that has internet access.

 So how is Xender working out for you?
 Do you find wireless file transfer via Xender is quite easy when compared to other.methods or tools?
 We would like to hear your opinions in the comment box below.

 Also, check out our article about how to do wireless file transfer between PC and iPhone or iPad.